Mithgol/fidorest/README.md

 * `size` — *(number)* size of the file (in bytes).

 * `mtime` — *(number)* time when the file's data was last modifies (as number of milliseconds elapsed since 1 January 1970 00:00:00 UTC).

+### GET /freq/:filename

+As in the previous requests, the path is relative to the root directory of FidoREST.

+This is a **freq (file request):** a file (designated by its name) is downloaded from the Fidonet system.

+If the request is successful, the file is served.

+Otherwise an error (`404 Not Found`) happens and the corresponding JSON object (`{"error":"File not found."}`) is served.

 ## Testing FidoREST